mF2C/cau-stfc/README.md

 #### Changed

  - Fixed a bug in the startup shell script, aligned code to work with the application arguments and updated README.md and Dockerfile.

+### 1.4 (12/12/2019)

+#### Changed
+ - Updated Apache Http client to use TLS v1.2.
+ - Updated docker file to include converting the startup shell script from DOS to UNIX

 ## Contributors